What is Public Cloud?

 Adopting public cloud services can benefit organisations of any size.
 Whether to provide end user desktop services or host mission critical database platforms – most, if not all, IT requirements of modern IT organisations can be catered for.

 Pros of Public Cloud

-Unlike private and hybrid cloud, public cloud is more affordable making it a perfect solution for small to medium companies.
+Unlike private and hybrid cloud, public cloud is more affordable particularly when it comes to supporting transient or temporary workload requirements.

 Cons of Public Cloud

-While there are numerous advantages of using a public cloud for your business, one of the worst-case scenario you may experience in this solution is when the system was hacked.
-Undoubtedly, public clouds are prone to hacking.
+While there are numerous advantages of using a public cloud for your business, there are risks and trade-off’s to be considered:

 Leading Public Cloud Providers